 I grew up in Colorado and I still spend a lot of time there.
 I absolutely love the raw, untouched nature you will find in this great state.
 I also love the contrast between that same nature and the thriving metropolises like Denver and Boulder.
 The nature is beautiful, the weather pleasant, and the people friendly – what more could you ask for?

 If whitewater thrill rides are what you seek, look no further than the awesome rivers listed below!
 Generally the whitewater season runs from May to September, with the best conditions coming in May and June.
-As always, we recommend checking the river water levels in Colorado before planning a trip!
+As always, we recommend checking the river water levels before planning a Colorado river kayaking trip!

 The beautiful Colorado River snakes its way through the states of Colorado, Utah, Arizona, Nevada, California, and Baja California.
 This extensive and scenic river is home to some of Colorado’s best whitewater runs.
 What I love about the Colorado is that there are runs perfect for just about any age group or skill level.

 The upper section of the Colorado is generally fairly calm and easy.
 It’s perfect for families, beginners, and folks who just prefer leisurely cruises over intense whitewater runs, just make sure you have a decent touring kayak.
 The Upper Colorado is mostly class I and class II, but sometimes during high water season you will encounter an occasional class III.
 Because of the beautiful surroundings and easy flowing water, this section of the river can get quite busy during peak season.
 There are a huge number of tour groups on this stretch, so if that’s what you’re into you will find no shortage of choices.